zpangwin/linux-gaming-notes/risen2/README.md

 Game launches.
 You will get a black screen with audio during the Piranha-Bytes splash video but the New Game/Intro Story video works fine (e.g. video is displayed with audio).
 Xbox 360 controller worked fine -- actually it worked better for me in wine than it did under the steam version on windows.

+If you don't want this, you can shorten the launch sequence to a brief (\~ 5 sec?) black screen with the menu appearing right after that by deleting or renaming the logo\*.vid files under the data/extern/videos folder (more below).

 ----